lucag/twitter-spark/Readme.md

 ## How to run locally

-The code is The code assumes a Spark 1.6.0 installation be already present, and Oracle JDK 1.8.
+The code assumes a Spark 1.6.0 installation be already present, and Oracle JDK 1.8.

 From the command shell (assuming a Linux or OS X environment), clone this repository: